cloudmesh-community/book/chapters/class/organization-516.md

 ### Track 3: Writing

-This track will introduce you into how to write a section and conduct proper bibliography management.
+This track will introduce you into how to write a sections, a chapter, and examples while conducting proper bibliography management.
 Knowing how to write is a preparation for your term project.

-You will be writing a section of substantial length and difficulty.
-In ACM format this is typically 1.5 pages long.
-We will throughout the class estimate how many word this is.
+You will be writing a section of substantial length and difficulty using markdown.
 We suggest to do the section in a team as this allows one to write about it and another person to test it.
 We like to avoid that all students take the same topic.
 We will use github to avoid that everyone chooses same topic.
 Knowing how to write a section will be a valuable exercise as the TAs will also need a section in which you describe how to execute your project.
 It also prepares you in a gentle form on writing your project report.
 In general you need to look at previous examples for the class to identify project reports.